 - Keeping the worksite neat.
 Store tools, chemicals, and equipment properly and always in the same place.
 Keep walkways clear of debris to prevent trip and fall accidents.

-If you have suffered a workplace injury, contact the experienced Texas personal injury lawyers at Williams & Brown LLP.
+If you have suffered a workplace injury, contact the experienced Texas personal injury lawyers at Brown Trial Firm LLP.
 Click here to view our successful history of case results.